octo-technology/OpenTezos/docs/ligo/introduction.md

 ## What's next
 In the following chapter, we will develop smart contracts in LIGO, compile them and deploy them.

-We chose to write this module in PascaLIGO.
-The main difference between the syntaxes is that PascaLIGO is more imperative while ReasonLIGO and CameLIGO are more functional.
+We chose to write this module in PascaLigo.
+The main difference between the syntaxes is that PascaLigo is more imperative while ReasonLigo and CameLigo are more functional.

 This module aims to teach developers the basics of LIGO by providing them with the essential skills to write and deploy their first smart contract onto the Tezos network.
 It will include the basics of the LIGO language, inspired from the [official LIGO documentation](https://ligolang.org/docs/language-basics/types), as well as detailed smart contract examples and a final exam to check your understanding.